 The male betta is the more colorful of the species.
 A male might have one of several body colors and the exact same or various, often various, tail colors.
 Bettas are quite territorial and do not like to share their habitat or area with other bettas, be they male or female.
 The male betta is a fascinating little animal:

-The female has noticeable spots, called “egg spots,” that appear like grains of salt sprayed under the woman’s belly.
+The female has noticeable spots, called “egg spots,” that appear like grains of salt sprayed under the female’s belly.
 The female pretty much simply hangs out while the male is busy making the bubble nest.
-Do not house males and women together till just before breeding.
+Do not house males and females together till just before breeding.

-Place males and women together only when the time for breeding is near.
-You will know the woman is all set when vertical stripes appear on her body.
-If the male and female bettas are house in such a method that they can see one another, as in a large tank with a separator or two tanks that share a glass wall, the time will come when the woman will begin to reveal vertical stripes and may start to shed eggs.
-The male will begin to construct a bubble nest.
-When the time for breeding appears, position them together in a single tank.
-Well-fed, healthy females produce eggs the majority of the year, without any certain time of the year being any better than another time.
-Often the female will launch eggs without mating, and in some cases she will end up being eggbound, natural events that must not alarm you.
+If the male and female bettas are house in such a method that they can see one another, as in a large tank with a separator or two tanks that share a glass wall, the time will come when the female will begin to reveal vertical stripes and may start to shed eggs.